fergiemcdowall/pumbledb/README.md

 #PumbleDB

-Pumble is a simple NOSQL database server written for Node.js using [LevelUP](https://github.com/rvagg/node-levelup/).
+PumbleDB is the NOSQL Key-Value server for Node.js.

-Pumble allows getting, putting and deleting of Key-Value pairs over HTTP.
+PumbleDB allows you to get, put and delete Key-Value pairs over HTTP.
 It stores these values in a fast, persistant datastore on the server.
+PumbleDB uses [LevelUP](https://github.com/rvagg/node-levelup/).

 ##Installation